davidcole1977/scale-maker/README.md

 // create a minor pentatonic scale over 2 octaves (9 notes), starting on F# in the 5th octave and get the value of the notes in hertz var myScaleInHertz = ScaleFactory.makeScale('minorPentatonic', 'F#5', 9).inHertz;

+// the same scale, this time in cents for use as a detune var myScaleInCents = ScaleFactory.makeScale('minorPentatonic', 'F#5', 9).inCents;

+// the same scale, this time in semitone intervals var myScaleInSemiTones = ScaleFactory.makeScale('minorPentatonic', 'F#5', 9).inSemiTones;
 ```

 ---------------------------